 This article explains why I choose my top 3 WordPress themes providers to create a professional blog.
 Ideally, this will help you select a very professional premium theme that suits your new website in order to achieve the best design.

 If you thought buying your host, domain and installing WordPress on them to start blogging was enough, you’re WRONG!
 This is barely the beginning of a great journey.
-Choosing the perfect theme for your website can take many days, while you’re trying and moving between all the hundreds or thousands of themes out there, not to include the millions of free wordpress themes you can find by doing a quick search at Google.
+Choosing the perfect theme for your website can take many days, while you’re trying and moving between all the hundreds or thousands of themes out there, not to include the millions of free WordPress themes you can find by doing a quick search at Google.

 You may ask yourself: why do I need a premium theme on my blog?
 It’s true that WordPress as an open platform has many free themes out there, but going premium should be better for many people building a professional blog, whether you’re offering a service, showing off your skills or just blogging about your favorite topics.
-Take a minute and answer this questions:
+Take a minute and answer these questions:

 - Are you creating a website to deliver a service or a Product?

 - Do you want your website to be professional and attract more readers?

 - Do you want your website to stand out from the rest of all?

 - Are you Blogging just for a personal hobby to talk about how was the food at Starbucks? or do you really want to offer a better perspective of a niche topic?

 Basically, if you answered Yes on 2 or more, or if you’re not just blogging to post pics about your latest weekend pool party, you should consider going for a Premium Theme.
 But even there, you’ll find a lot of enterprises offering different premium themes and packages for them.
 In this article, I’ll share with you my top 3 favorite WordPress themes enterprises, which are the ones I’m using on my different niche blogs, or at least, I’ve used them in the past with satisfactory results.